cdktf/cdktf-provider-google/docs/computeInstance.python.md

 Whether the instance is spot.
 If this is set as SPOT.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.24.0/docs/resources/compute_instance#provisioning_model ComputeInstance#provisioning_model}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.25.0/docs/resources/compute_instance#provisioning_model ComputeInstance#provisioning_model}

+---

+###### `termination_time`<sup>Optional</sup> <a name="termination_time" id="@cdktf/provider-google.computeInstance.ComputeInstance.putScheduling.parameter.terminationTime"></a>

+- *Type:* str

+Specifies the timestamp, when the instance will be terminated, in RFC3339 text format.

+If specified, the instance termination action will be performed at the termination time.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.25.0/docs/resources/compute_instance#termination_time ComputeInstance#termination_time}

 ---